bdetanico/COVID-19-Dashboard/README.md

 <a href="https://public.tableau.com/views/COVID-19Dashboard_15858331624970/Dashboard1?:display_count=y&publish=yes&:origin=viz_share_link">Dashboard Link</a>

+Repository with Tableau to interactively compare cases and deaths by country using the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) data.

 The outbreak of the new coronavirus disease (COVID-19), caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has quickly become a global health emergency.

 - On 31 December 2019, the WHO (World Health Organization) China Country Office was informed of cases of unknown aetiology pneumonia (unknown cause) detected in Wuhan City, Hubei Province of China.